 Think this sounds crazy?
 Two companies are already working on it:

 - Planetary Resources

 Obviously, business in outer space will be expensive.
 That doesn’t mean you can’t put yourself somewhere else in the supply chain.
-Just like ordinary mining, the ore will need to be processed.
-Additionally, the materials will need to be distributed and sold.
+The ore needs to be mined and processed just like any other material.
+Additionally, the materials need to be distributed and sold.
 These are all services that your business could offer.

 Who wouldn’t want a gold coin made from gold mined from an asteroid?
 What woman wouldn’t love a diamond necklace made of diamonds rained from the atmosphere of Saturn.
 Of course, that may not be possible within our lifetime, but other businesses based on space will be (and who knows, maybe this article will still be around when Saturn Diamond necklaces are possible).

 Prospecting for Asteroids is expected to begin in the next decade or two.
 Deep Space Industries plans to be mining asteroids by within the next decade.
 Just like ordinary mining operations today, you don’t have to own a mine to be part of the value chain.
 Set your business up so that the big guns do the really expensive part, then you can pick it up from there.